Trump reimposes 10% tariff on Canadian aluminum - RFI

 "Canadian aluminum producers have broken that commitment," he said.

+In Ottawa, Deputy Prime Minister Chrystia Freeland called the tariffs "unwarranted and unacceptable" and vowed to "swiftly impose dollar-for-dollar countermeasures."

+"In the time of a global pandemic and an economic crisis, the last thing Canadian and American workers need is new tariffs that will raise costs for manufacturers and consumers, impede the free flow of trade, and hurt provincial and state economies," she said.

-The tariffs, which take effect August 16, are in response to what Washington called a "surge" in aluminum imports from Canada over the past year which "threatens to harm domestic aluminum production."
+The tariffs, which take effect August 16, are in response to what Washington called a 27 percent "surge" in aluminum imports from Canada over the past year which "threatens to harm domestic aluminum production."

 "I have determined that the measures agreed upon with Canada are not providing an effective alternative means to address the threatened impairment to our national security from imports of aluminum from Canada," Trump said in his proclamation.